-To increase the rising time of a starter, use a flour with a higher ash content.
+To increase the rising time of a starter, use flour with high ash content.
 Whole grain flours (such as rye, spelt and wholemeal) can be mixed with strong white bread flour.
 This is a common solution and prevents dense bread.

 – Cool down the starter

-Instead of keeping the starter at its optimum temperature we can of course cool it down a bit.
+Instead of keeping the starter at its optimum temperature, we can of course cool it down a bit.
 We can do this by placing it in a cooler spot at home.
-This could be a shady space, a larder or the fridge.
+This could be a shady space, a larder or a fridge.

 Using the refrigerator can slow things down a little too much for daily bread (see weekly use methods below).
 To combat this somewhat, my sourdough starter recipe shares a feeding routine you might like.
 The starter is stored in the fridge for part of the day, and at room temperature for the remainder.

-A proofing box is the ideal solution for storing your starter.
+A proofing box makes an ideal solution for storing your starter.
 It makes controlling temperature and timing so much easier!
 You might want to check this one out by Brod and Taylor.